Brahmatal Trek

 Weight / equipment

 During the trek, most of the equipment will be transported by mules: camping tents, sleeping bags, cooking utensils, food, and shared gear.
-Each participant also has the option to hand over one bag with their personal items (clothing, toiletries, etc.), which the mules will carry from one campsite to the next.

-This means you will only need to walk with a small daypack containing what you need for the day: some fruit or nuts, a rain jacket, a warm layer… and most importantly, your enthusiasm.
+As a result, you will only need to walk with a small daypack containing what you need for the day: some fruit or nuts, a rain jacket, a warm layer… and most importantly, your enthusiasm.
 This logistics setup allows us to hike lighter and fully enjoy the journey.

 Am I ready?

 You don’t need to be an athlete or have previous high-altitude experience to complete the Brahmatal Trek, but a good level of fitness and genuine motivation are essential.
-Over 3 days and 22 km, you’ll trek between 2 and 4 hours a day, walking through oak and rhododendron forests, snow-covered meadows, and moderate mountain terrain.
+Over 3 days and 25 km, you’ll trek between 2 and 4 hours a day, walking through oak and rhododendron forests, snow-covered meadows, and moderate mountain terrain.

-This is a beginner-friendly Himalayan trek, but it still involves steady elevation gain, reaching heights of up to 3,810 meters (12,500 ft).
+This is a beginner-friendly Himalayan trek, but it still involves steady elevation gain, reaching heights of up to 3,600 meters (11,811 ft).
 If you enjoy hiking, are comfortable on uneven trails, and can manage a light backpack for several hours, you’re ready for the experience.

 What matters most isn’t speed, it’s your attitude.
 Approaching the trek with presence, respect for nature, and awareness of your own pace will make the journey smoother and far more meaningful.
 And you won’t be alone: our local guides will accompany you every step, ensuring safety, confidence, and peace of mind along the trail.